Q: Our 18-month-old daughter is allergic to cow’s milk. I’m somewhat confused about what to use in its place. Does it depend on her age? Can you help?

 If you are breastfeeding your 18-month-old, you may continue to do so.
 In some cases, mothers who consume milk can pass allergenic proteins through their breast milk.
 If this is suspected, you may need to avoid milk products.
 In other cases, cow’s milk proteins are not passed through.
 Always consult your doctor or a dietitian before altering your diet while breastfeeding.
 Removing milk from your diet won’t be recommended unless absolutely necessary.

 If you are not breastfeeding your daughter, she should drink soy formula until the age of 2.
 Soy formula is a complete source of nutrition and will provide enough calcium, fat and protein.
 Your doctor or dietitian can advise you on how much formula to give based on your child’s age, height and weight.

 Some children don’t tolerate soy formula and require a hypoallergenic formula that contains extensively hydrolyzed proteins.
 Since the proteins are broken down, the body no longer recognizes them as allergenic.
 This formula should only be used on the advice of a doctor or dietitian.

-While soy formula is a good alternative at your daughter’s age, soy, rice and other dairy-free beverages should not be used in place of an infant formula as a main source of liquid nutrition.
+While soy formula is a good alternative at your daughter’s age, soy, rice and other dairy-free milk substitutes should not be used in place of infant formula as a main source of liquid nutrition.
 These beverages do not contain the amount of protein, fat or iron needed and may lead to poor weight gain and brain development.

 Young children who cannot eat or drink cow’s milk products must continue on soy formula or extensively hydrolyzed formula until age 2.
 (Children without milk allergy are able to drink homogenized milk starting at the age of 1.)
 Goat’s milk is also not a suitable alternative for a child allergic to cow’s milk, as those with this allergy may also react to goat’s milk.